 Not a fan of shopping on Amazon or want something from a different brand?
 Not a problem!
 Almost every makeup store has a brush kit available, and some of your favorite cruelty-free brands (like e.l.f.) sell affordable makeup brushes.
 Here are some other great options:

 Eyeshadow brushes are an important part of your makeup arsenal.
 However, don’t forget that you’re just starting out.
 So, start with the basics and work your way up as you become more experienced with makeup.

 Tap Your Brushes After You Pick Up Eyeshadow

-After you’re done swirling your brush in the eyeshadow, give it a quick tap.
+After swirling your brush in the eyeshadow, give it a quick tap.
 You can keep something, like a glass, nearby to tap it on.
 This removes excess product so that you have less eyeshadow fallout.

 Pat Eyeshadow Onto The Lid Instead Of Brushing It

-It makes sense that you’re using a brush, so you should simply brush the color across your eyelid.
-This can create an uneven distribution of the color.
+It makes sense that you’re using a brush, so you should brush the color across your eyelid.
+This can create an uneven distribution of color.
 Instead, use a patting motion for even color.
 This is also a great technique to help shimmer eyeshadows stay in place and prevent fallout.

 Do Your Foundation First